GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Hunting for Ghosts: Archival Analysis

 We further analyze their distribution across venues and within individual papers, aiming to understand the prevalence and patterns of invalid citations in published research.
 Our analysis shows that invalid citations are widespread across all research communities, with patterns suggesting both isolated human errors and systematic AI-assisted generation.

-\textbf{Distribution by Venue.} \cref{tab:invalid_by_venue} presents the distribution of invalid citations across the eight venues studied, broken down into \textit{Error} (incorrect metadata) and \textit{Ghost} (untraceable) categories.
-Invalid citations are present across \textit{all venues}, with NeurIPS exhibiting the highest absolute count (391 papers) and NDSS showing the highest proportion (2.56\% of papers) with invalid citations.
+\textbf{Invalid Citations Are Present across All Venues.} \cref{tab:invalid_by_venue} shows that invalid citations are present across \textit{all venues}, with NeurIPS exhibiting the highest absolute count (391 papers) and NDSS showing the highest proportion (2.56\% of papers) with invalid citations.
 While AI/ML conferences have a much higher absolute number of papers with invalid citations (largely due to their much greater publication volumes), the overall proportion of papers with invalid citations is remarkably similar: 1.08\% for AI venues vs. 1.01\% for Security venues.
 This prevalence suggests that citation integrity issues are not confined to any particular research community.

-\textbf{Distribution per Paper.} We additionally analyze the distribution of invalid citations within individual papers.
+\textbf{Clustered Invalid Citations May Indicate AI-Assisted Generation.} We additionally analyze the distribution of invalid citations within individual papers.
 The distribution is heavily right-skewed: 544 papers (88.7\%) contain only a single invalid citation, while 68 papers (11.3\%) contain two or more invalid citations, with the maximum being \textit{9} invalid citations in a single paper.
-Our analysis shows that clear-cut AI-induced hallucinated citations often appear in \emph{batches}: papers containing multiple fabricated or entirely non-existent references at once.
-Thus, a paper exhibiting clusters of invalid citations is a stronger signal of likely AI tool usage, capable of generating groups of spurious ``ghost citations'' in one go.
-The presence of multiple invalid citations within a paper is more indicative of systematic, AI-assisted citation generation.
+Papers with multiple invalid citations (68 papers, 11.3\%) may be more likely to reflect AI-assisted generation, as batch production of fabricated references aligns with LLMs' capacity to generate groups of fabricated citations in a single prompt.
+However, we cannot definitively attribute any individual case to AI use without direct evidence.